GlycoSHIELD-MD/GlycoSHIELD-MD/webapp-landingpage/index.md

 Please note that the interactive Cloud session that runs the web application is completely ephemeral, and all files will be deleted after its termination.
-Please download a Zip archive with your session data which is offered by the web GUI, if necessary.
+If necessary, download a Zip archive with your session data which is offered by the web GUI.